ricin/vrising-bepinex-linux/README.md

 Run `scripts/setup.sh` to prepare the server.

-Copy `scripts/.env.example` to `/opt/scripts/.env` and edit with your desired settings.

 ## Running

 Run `/opt/scripts/start.sh` to start the server.
 It's recommended to run this within screen, or tmux.

-V Rising configuration files will be in `/serverdata/serverfiles/save-data/Settings`.
+A unique server name and password will be generated upon first run.
+You can change them in `/serverdata/serverfiles/save-data/Settings/ServerHostSettings.json`

 ## TODO